omsf/joint-demo/script.md

 OpenEye to generate AM1-BCC ELF10 charges or using NAGL to generate GNN charges.
 These options can be passed in through the `settings.yaml` file.

 Next, let's talk about network planning, something else a practitioner can tinker with via the settings file.
-Kartograph has implemented a bunch of different networks, a subset of which has been implemented in OpenFE since some of them are not practical.
+Konnektor has has implemented a bunch of different networks, a subset of which has been implemented in OpenFE.
 The default network, which we used earlier, is a minimal spanning tree, which minimizes the number of edges that can connect all nodes in a network.

-OpenFE has some convenience tools to visualize these networks, which are themselves stored in these GraphML files.

 _show network visualization_